Soviet Union Olympic football team

-The Soviet Union Olympic football team was the national football team of the Soviet Union from 1952 to 1990.
+The Soviet Union Olympic football team was the national Olympic football team of the Soviet Union from 1952 to 1992.
 The team participated in all of the qualification football tournaments for Summer Olympics (except for 1980 when it qualified as hosts).
 Until 1992, when age restrictions were officially introduced, the Soviet Union used the first team both in qualification tournaments and finals except for 1960 and 1964 when the second national team was used for the qualification tournaments (the first team succeeded it in the finals in those years).

 History

 Officially the Olympic national team was founded in 1959 after the FIFA adopted its decision in 1958 prohibiting players who played in the World Cup finals from participation in the Olympics.
 The Soviet Union did not participate in the World Cup until 1958 (see 1958 World Cup (qualifications)); instead, it used its first team (base team) to compete at the Olympics (since 1952) as it deemed that tournament more important.
 The USSR continued to use its best players in the Olympics after 1958 despite the FIFA ruling, with the branding "Olympic team" being rather formal, with all the players being part of the national team and competing both at the World Cup and Olympics.